 - PRO-Tip: For those of you who live at a higher altitude, a friend tested these for me twice and they had a big air pocket under the top crust both times.
 The lack of leavening other than eggs apparently messes with the outcome so take note if you live in a mountainous area.

-These are perfect to take to any gathering, and are one of the simplest desserts you’ll ever make.
-Add these one bowl fudgy brownies to your baking repertoire.
+These one bowl fudgy brownies are perfect to take to any gathering, and are one of the simplest desserts you’ll ever make.
+Add these easy fudgy brownies to your baking repertoire.
 They’re guaranteed to get rave reviews.

 More Brownie Recipes You’ll Love: